Skip to content

 Different conditions affect different parts of the curve.
 The mapping isn't perfectly specific — many conditions overlap — but the patterns are informative.

-- Multiple sclerosis and optic neuritis are associated with broad CSF reductions, often centred in the mid-to-high range.
-Low-contrast acuity is being added to MS clinical-trial outcome measures for this reason.
+• Multiple sclerosis and optic neuritis are associated with broad CSF reductions, often centred in the mid-to-high range.
+Low-contrast letter acuity is increasingly used as an outcome measure in MS research for this reason.

 These are associations and patterns reported in the literature, not diagnostic shortcuts.
 None of them are visible on a Snellen chart until they become severe.
 All of them produce a measurable change in CSF that an attentive screening — like the test we built — can register early enough to be worth a conversation with a clinician.